b7s9/french-hallway-v2/src/content/blog/2024-01-20-pattern-language-human-density-in-the-public-square.md

 ### Applied to Software Design

-The most apparent example that springs to mind is the design density of a social media feed, for instance Mastadon or micro.blog.
+The most apparent example that springs to mind is the design density of a social media feed, for instance Mastodon or micro.blog.
 We could measure density in a few ways:

 1. posts per hour (concept)
 2. posts per viewport height (literal)